-Most recently I spent an intense and invigorating year as a Knight-Wallace Fellow at the University of Michigan.
-As a fellow, I studied how top-tier research universities are increasing the number of underrepresented minority faculty.
+Prior to this role, I spent an intense and invigorating year as a Knight-Wallace Fellow at the University of Michigan.
+I studied how top-tier research universities are increasing the number of underrepresented minority faculty.
 University of Michigan, University of California–Los Angeles and Miami University are a few of the institutions I focused on in my research.
 I also traveled to South Korea and Brazil, learning about investigative reporting, global politics and Asian and South American culture.

 Prior to my year at Michigan, I worked as a higher education reporter at U.S. News & World Report.
 I covered the world of admissions for aspiring doctors, lawyers and MBAs, and highlighted job trends for each of these groups.
 I also reported on how minority students fare in higher education.
 Before U.S. News, I worked as an editor, reporter and producer at The Washington Post.